alexdonu/svelte-video-downloader/README.md

 A modern video downloader application built with SvelteKit and Express.js, featuring real-time progress updates via Socket.IO.
 Download videos from various platforms using `yt-dlp` with a clean, responsive interface.

+## Download Modes

+The application supports two download modes:

+### 📋 Queue Mode (Default)
+- Downloads are processed on the server
+- Files are stored in the server's downloads folder
+- Full queue management with pause/resume/cancel
+- Real-time progress tracking via Socket.IO
+- File management UI for server-stored files
+- Ideal for single-user or server owner scenarios

+### ⬇️ Direct Download Mode
+- Files stream directly to the requesting device's download folder
+- No server storage required
+- Works across networks (perfect for ngrok/remote access)
+- Downloads appear in browser's default download location
+- Each user gets files on their own device
+- Ideal for multi-user or remote access scenarios

 ## Features

 - 🎥 **Multi-platform video downloads** - Support for YouTube and other platforms via yt-dlp